Deputy police chief showed up at Florida prostitution sting with $180, pack of White Claw, sheriff says

 TAMPA, Fla.
-(WFLA) — A Georgia deputy police chief landed behind bars after authorities said he was busted in a prostitution sting in Polk County, Florida, last Thursday.
+(WFLA) — A Georgia deputy police chief landed behind bars after authorities said he was busted in a prostitution sting in Polk County, Florida.

-The Polk County Sheriff’s Office said 49-year-old Jason DiPrima of Kingston, Georgia, was arrested Thursday for soliciting a prostitute, a first-degree misdemeanor, and booked into the Polk County Jail, where he was released after paying a $500 bond.
+Jason DiPrima, 49, of Kingston, Georgia, was arrested Thursday for soliciting a prostitute, a first-degree misdemeanor, and booked into the Polk County Jail, where he was released after paying a $500 bond.

-Deputies said DiPrima was in Orlando attending a polygraph training workshop when he answered an online advertisement from an undercover detective who he believed was a prostitute.
+Polk County dceputies said DiPrima was in Orlando for a polygraph training workshop when he answered an online advertisement from an undercover detective who he believed was a prostitute.

 “Are you available tonight?” he asked the detective in a text message, according to deputies.
 “I’d like to come see you — what is your rate?”